danieltjw/aifutures/README.md

 One possible way is accomplish this is through a future version of a blockchain*:

+_Blockchains of the future will be mostly be a utilities (like a postal service), rather than an investment or speculative investment_

+_Blockchains will only be used to store a cryptographic secure reference to their digital self (low computation cost), not run the actual machine learning algorithms (high computation cost))_

 - Autonomy and Planing
     - Maintain a digitally unique self
+        - Traditional software can be cloned and altered easily making maintaining a sense of self difficult
     - Keep a sense and rhythm of time
+        - sense of time may be required for autonomy
+        - rhythm of time might be needed for coordination with one's self and others (AI and Humans)
 - Communication channel
     - Feel more connected with humans amidst a cacophony of human activity
-        - Increase odds of it noticing us (flow of information)
+        - Increase odds of it noticing us through flow of information
         - Reduce odds of unintentionally harming us

 How much weight we place on this edge-case depends on the likelihood a AI will develop a theory of mind and emotions, how potentially dangerous an emotional unstable AI might be, and if we care about the well-being of an AI.

-*Blockchain of the futures will be mostly used as a utilities (like a postal service), rather than an investment or speculative investment.

 # Strategies to increase the odds of good scenarios

-AGI / ASI, like the weather, might be beyond our control, it may be unrealistic to aim for perfect control over it.
+AGI / ASI, like the weather, might be beyond our complete control.
+It may be unrealistic to aim for perfect control over it.

-We best we might be able to do is maximise our odds of a good scenario.
+The best we might be able to do is maximise our odds of a good scenario.

 ---